-Author Jonathan Campion describes the delight of experiencing a culture through a child's eyes, as his four-year-old son, Andrew, meets his partner’s family for the first time.
+In this extract from his story, Bulgarian Lessons, author Jonathan Campion describes the delight of experiencing a culture through a child’s eyes, as his four-year-old son, Andrew, meets his partner’s family for the first time.

 © Tropical studio, Shutterstock

 From the market, we took a taxi to the bus station.
 The bus was as chaotic as the bazaar: passengers jostling for seats, shoving bags into every spare inch, restless at the prospect of a five-hour, crosscountry slog.
 As we set off, old ladies bellowed into their phones to tell their families that they were on the way home.
 Then everyone opened snacks.
 It’s a long road to the Thracian Valley; bottles of Zagorka and Kamenitza beer were flipped open too.

 As the grey outskirts of the capital faded into the rugged greens and browns of Bulgaria’s plains, another noise filled the bus: gentle snores coming from the head in my lap.

 In Yambol that evening, Pavlina’s mother (Lilyana) and stepfather (Bob), brought us home to a Bulgarian welcome: the aroma from a coffee pot warmed the apartment, and the living-room table was covered with plates of food.
 We had come for a double-celebration weekend: Lilyana’s retirement party and her birthday.
 Gifts were exchanged.
 I gave Lilyana a scarf; she presented Andrew with a full set of new clothes and an autumn coat.